 Duracare® suture elicits a minimal initial inflammatory reaction in tissues which is followed by gradual encapsulation of the suture by fibrous connective tissue.
 Duracare® suture is not absorbed nor is it subjected to degradation or weakening by the action of tissue enzymes.
 Due to its relative biological inertness it is recommended for use where the least possible suture reaction is desired.
 As a mono – filament it has been successfully employed in surgical wound which subsequently become infected or contaminated where it can minimize later sinus formation and suture extrusion.
 Its lack of adherence to tissue Duracare® is effective as a pull out suture.

-User should be familiar with surgical procedure and techniques involving non-absorbable sutures before employing Duracare® for wound closure as a risk of wound dehiscence may vary with the site of application and the suture material used.
+- Surgeons should be familiar with surgical procedures and techniques involving non-absorbable sutures before employing Duracare®suture for wound closure, as the risk of wound dehiscence may vary with the site of application and the suture material used.

-Users should exercise caution when handling surgical needles to avoid inadvertent needle stick injury.
-Discard the needles after use in container labeled as “SHARP”
+- Users should exercise caution when handling surgical needles to avoid inadvertent needle stick injury.

-Adverse reactions associated with the use of this device include: minimal initial inflammatory tissue reaction and transient local irritation at the wound site.
+Adverse reactions associated with the use of Duracare® include transitory local irritation at the wound site or transitory inflammatory foreign body response.
 Like all foreign bodies Duracare® may potentate an existing infection.

 Duracare® sutures are sterilized by ethylene oxide.
 Do not re – sterilize!
 Do not use if package is opened or damaged!
 Discard opened unused sutures.

-Recommended storage condition below 25 ºC, away from moisture and direct heat.
+Recommended storage condition 10oC-35°C, away from moisture and direct heat.
 Do not use after expiry date.